olimorris/onedarkpro.nvim/README.md

 #### I want to automatically generate the cache file.
 How do I do it?

-This can be achieved by creating a `ColorScheme` autocommand that runs the `:OnedarkproCache` command.
-The author uses this to automatically generate a new cache file when a new theme is toggled.
+This can be achieved by creating an autocommand that runs the `:OnedarkproCache` command.
+This will be dependant on how you have setup your Neovim config.

-#### Something in my config isn't working but when I run Neovim with the `minimal.lua` file, everything works.
+#### Something in my config isn't working.
 How can I debug it?

-You can set `vim.g.onedarkpro_log_level = "debug"` before the color scheme loads and view the output logs at `~/.local/state/nvim/onedarkpro.log`.
+You can set `vim.g.onedarkpro_log_level = "debug"` before the colorscheme loads and view the output logs at `~/.local/state/nvim/onedarkpro.log`.
 Chances are there is something conflicting with your configuration or a plugin is loading before the colorscheme has.

 ## :clap: Credits